awsdocs/amazon-ses-developer-guide/doc-source/event-publishing-retrieving-firehose-contents.md

 The top\-level JSON object contains an `eventType` string, a `mail` object, and either a `Bounce`, `Complaint`, `Delivery`, `Send`, `Reject`, `Open`, `Click`, `Rendering Failure`, or `DeliveryDelay` object, depending on the type of event\.

+You can find example records for all of these notification types in [Examples of event data that Amazon SES publishes to Kinesis Data Firehose](event-publishing-retrieving-firehose-examples.md)\.

 **Topics**
 + [Top\-level JSON object](#event-publishing-retrieving-firehose-contents-top-level-json-object)
 + [Mail object](#event-publishing-retrieving-firehose-contents-mail-object)